pkijania/Crazy_tr8/README.md

-This repository consists of simple aplications written in python
+This repository consists of a trading bot for Bitcoin

 ### Get price of bitcoin